 To understand how this process occurs, it is helpful to think of the spine as a series of bony blocks, the vertebrae, which are connected by facet joints that permit movement in the spine. discs sit between the vertebrae and provide cushioning and protection.
 The spinal cord runs through the spinal canal, a passage created by the vertebrae.

-Degenerative changes can occur in the discs or the facets.
-When arthritis develops in the facet joints, it is very similar to the process that occurs in the other joints of the body, with thinning of the joint cartilage and rubbing together of the bone ends.
-Disc degeneration includes the inner part of the disc: a jelly-like substance called the nucleus pulposis that begins to dry out as it ages, or the outer part of the disc: the thickly ligamentous annulus fibrosis, which develops rips and cracks as it wears.
-The cumulative degenerative changes in all three of these can result in spinal stenosis, in which the passage surrounding the spinal cord and cauda equina become constricted and the nerves circumferentially compressed.
+Degenerative (arthritic) changes in the spine can occur in either the facet joints or the discs.
+When arthritis develops in the facet joints, it is very similar to the process that occurs in the other joints of the body, where the joint cartilage wears down, causing "bone-on-bone" rubbing together of the ends of the vertebrae.
+When arthritis affects the discs (degenerative disc disease), the inner part of the disc – a jelly-like substance called the nucleus pulposis – can dry out as it ages.
+Alternately, the outer part of the disc – the thickly ligamentous annulus fibrosis – can develop rips and cracks as it wears.
+The cumulative degenerative changes in all three of these processes can result in spinal stenosis, in which the passage that surrounds the spinal cord and a group of nerves called the cauda equina become constricted and the nerves circumferentially compressed.
+(See also cauda equina syndrome.)

 Pain in the back is typically related to spine arthrosis or muscle spasms, and can radiate into the buttocks, the thighs, and the hips.
 These are referred to as axial symptoms.
 Radicular symptoms result from compression or pinching of a nerve, and may include shooting pains, sometimes described by patients as "lightning bolts," sciatica, or numbness in the legs.
 These pains may take different pathways down the leg and foot, depending on the specific nerves compressed in the affected area of the spine.